databricks/bundle-examples/knowledge_base/dashboard_nyc_taxi/README.md

 You can use the Databricks UI to modify the dashboard, but any modifications made through the UI will not be applied to the bundle `.lvdash.json` file unless you explicitly update it.

-To retrieve the updated `.lvdash.json` file, run:
+To update the local bundle `.lvdash.json` file, run:

 ```sh
 databricks bundle generate dashboard --resource nyc_taxi_trip_analysis --force